Skelf-Research/zviz/docs/threat-model.md

 ## Modes

 - High-density mode (default): uses layered kernel controls and a broker to enforce policy.
 This is intended for strong policy enforcement with near-native performance.
-- Hostile-tenant mode (optional): runs the same policy system inside a microVM boundary (KVM) to reduce kernel attack surface.
+- Hostile-tenant mode (optional): runs the same policy system inside an external microVM boundary (KVM) to reduce kernel attack surface.
 This mode trades density for stronger kernel isolation.

 ## Security posture statement

-ZigViz aims to match gVisor-level policy outcomes for syscall and object access control.
+ZigViz aims to match gVisor-level policy outcomes for syscall, object, and network access control.
 For kernel exploit resistance, ZigViz relies on an optional microVM boundary rather than a userspace kernel.